DukeCHSI/bivalent-analyte-modeling/README.md

 # Author
 Code was developed by Kyle Nguyen (kcnguye2@ncsu.edu) and Janice M. McCarthy (janice.mccarthy@duke.edu).
 Other contributors to code development include Kan Li (kl122@duke.edu) and S. Moses Dennison (moses.sekaran@duke.edu).
+# License
+This project is licensed under the CC-BY-4.0 license.
+Please see LICENSE.md file for details.